-The Department of Politics and International Relations (DPIR), in association with Nuffield College, are seeking to appoint an Associate Professor in Quantitative Political Science Research Methods.
+The Department of Politics and International Relations (DPIR), in association with Nuffield College, is seeking to appoint an Associate Professor in Contemporary Political Theory.
+Applications are welcome from both early career and established scholars with a strong background in contemporary political theory.

-We invite applicants with a strong research background in Quantitative Political Science Research Methods.
-Expertise in computational methods, causal inference methods, or formal theory is desirable.
-The successful candidate will be expected to conduct advanced research; to teach, supervise, and examine in political science research methods at the undergraduate and graduate level; to contribute to the graduate research design and methods teaching sequences; to play a part in the administrative work of the Department and the College; and to act as a College Supervisor for graduate students.
+The successful candidate will be expected to conduct advanced research; to teach, supervise, and examine in political theory at the graduate and undergraduate level; to play a part in the administrative work of the Department and the College; and to act as a College supervisor for graduate students.
 The post will be held in conjunction with a Professorial Fellowship at Nuffield College.
-The post-holder will have a room for teaching and research in the Department of Politics of International Relations, Manor Road Building, Manor Road, and an office in Nuffield College.